Liberty Hall

 Liberty Hall (Halla na Saoirse), in Dublin, Ireland, is the headquarters of the Services, Industrial, Professional, and Technical Union (SIPTU).
 Designed by Desmond Rea O'Kelly, it was completed in 1965.
-It was for a time the tallest building in the country, at 59.4 metres, (195 feet) high until it was superseded by the County Hall in Cork city, which was itself superseded by The Elysian in Cork.
-Liberty Hall is now the fourth tallest building in Dublin, after Capital Dock, Montevetro (now Google Docks) and the Millennium Tower in Grand Canal Dock.
+It was for a time the tallest building in the country, at 59.4 meters, (195 feet) high until it was superseded by the County Hall in Cork city, which was itself superseded by The Elysian in Cork.
+Liberty Hall is now the fifth tallest building in Dublin, after Capital Dock, the Exo Building, Montevetro (now Google Docks) and the Millennium Tower in Grand Canal Dock.

 Liberty Hall is more historically significant in its earlier form, as the headquarters of the Irish Transport and General Workers Union early in the 20th century, and also as the headquarters of the Irish Citizen Army (ICA).

 History

 Standing on Beresford Place and Eden Quay, near the Custom House, the original Liberty Hall was built as the Northumberland Hotel before it became the headquarters of the Irish Citizen Army.
 During the 1913 Dublin Lock-out a soup kitchen for workers' families was run there by Maud Gonne and Constance Markievicz.
 Following the outbreak of the First World War a banner reading "We Serve Neither King nor Kaiser, But Ireland" was hung on its front wall, and ICA's newspaper, The Irish Worker, was printed inside.
 The newspaper was shut down by the Dublin Castle administration for sedition under the Defence of the Realm Act.
 It was replaced for a short time by a paper called The Worker until that too was banned.
 James Connolly edited a third paper, The Workers' Republic, from 1915 until the Easter Rising in 1916.

 Until the Easter Rising, Liberty Hall also served as a munitions factory, where bombs and bayonets were made for the impending rebellion.
 It was on the street in front of the building that the leaders of the Rising assembled before their march to the General Post Office on Easter Monday.
-They left the building vacant throughout Easter Week, a fact unknown to the British authorities, who chose the building as the first to be shelled.
-It was completely levelled by Royal Artillery units during the Rising, but was faithfully restored afterwards.
+They left the building vacant throughout Easter Week save for Peter Ennis, the Building Manager/Caretaker, who remained there throughout Easter Week, apart from some forays to the GPO.
+This fact was unknown to the British authorities, who chose the building as the first to be shelled.
+It was seriously damaged by Royal Artillery units during the Rising, but was faithfully restored afterwards.

 In the late 1950s Liberty Hall was declared unsafe and promptly demolished.
-The present building, which has sixteen storeys, was constructed between 1961 and 1965.
+The present building, which has sixteen stories, was constructed between 1961 and 1965.
 It was originally fitted with windows of non-reflective glass, but after they were damaged by a UVF car bomb on 1 December 1972 they were replaced with windows of reflective glass.
 The viewing platform, which had only recently been opened, was also closed after the car bomb.